 She picked up another datapad, the datapad that had a list of names that were forwarded onto her from the Department of the Space Force; it had twenty names on it.
 She didn’t know any of the names of the people on the list, so she knew that there was going to be a long vetting process ahead of her.
 The first name on the list was a Vice Admiral Miyasaki Yurisa.
 Full Japanese descent… has been in the Space Force for nearly thirty-five years, rose through the ranks rather quickly; becoming a flag officer in under twenty-five years.
 Space Force Distinguished Service Medal, Silver Star, two Defense Superior Service Medals, two Bronze Stars, four Meritorious Service Medals, Purple Heart recipient, two Space Force Commendation Medals, two Joint Service Commendation Medals, four Space Force Achievement Medals and two Joint Service Achievement Medals, the Space Force Good Conduct Medal with ten oakleaf clusters.
 Lost her entire arm while in combat.
 Damn, she said as she read that last part.
 Currently serving under Admiral Olivia Barnes in the Fourth Fleet.
 She then picked up her personal datapad and noted her name.

 She then continued to go through the list, the next person on the list was Vice Admiral Amber Taylor.
 Currently serving under Admiral Sarah Morgan in the Third Fleet.
 Lost her left hand while in combat with the ACF at the battle of Tau Ceti.
 Other than that, her list of awards read very similar to Vice Admiral Yurisa’s.
-She looked up as Lisa came over to the table.
+She looked up as Sarah came over to the table.
 “This is the second Purple Heart recipient that I’ve seen,” she pointed to the datapad, “and to think these people lost limbs during a war with our own brothers and sisters.”

-Lisa shrugged her shoulders.
+Sarah shrugged her shoulders.
 “Yeah, I get it,” she said as she sat down in a seat to the left of her.
 “But you’re going to find many in the service who came through the war without a Purple Heart.
 Not everyone was serving at the front line.
 There were plenty of officers and enlisted who served well back of the lines.
 Take the Sol Defense Fleet for instance.
 Almost the entire fleet sat out the war.
 About the only time elements of it left Sol was when they escorted you to Zalta.”

 Crow shook her head as she noted her name on her personal datapad and went onto the next name, Vice Admiral David Cunningham.
-“Interesting, this admiral is a guy,” Lisa looked to her questioningly.
+“Interesting, this admiral is a guy,” Sarah looked to her questioningly.
 “The two other admirals I read about were women.
 Is there any reason?”

-“No reason at all,” Lisa said as she took up her cup of coffee and sipped at the hot liquid.
+“No reason at all,” Sarah said as she took up her cup of coffee and sipped at the hot liquid.
 “You’ll find that as you go further down that list that it evens out to a near fifty-fifty split.
 And not all of them are going to be admirals either, some are Marine Corps generals.”

 “Marine Corps?”
 Christina nearly squeaked.
 “Really?”

-Lisa set her coffee mug down.
+Sarah set her coffee mug down.
 “The Space Force didn’t want to slight the Marine Corps by insinuating that only Space Force officers would be considered.”

 “But it’s a space… station…,” Christina replied slowly, as if answering her own question.

-“Mmhmm,” Lisa hummed to her.
+“Mmhmm,” Sarah hummed to her.
 “It’s true that a space station runs very differently from a warship.
 But for a facility that typically won’t move and doesn’t necessarily need an officer who thinks in terms of space combat all the time, a Marine flag officer is just as suited for the job.
 Also consider that the Marine Corps and the Space Force work very closely with each other, and not just because both fall under the Department of the Space Force.
 And before you say anything, there’ll likely be other Space Force officers and enlisted on the Marine general’s staff, if it comes to that, and they can advise any Marine general about Space Force matters.”

 “I see,” Christina nodded as she returned to looking over David’s bio and noted his name on her shortlist.
 She then began to continue going over the list of names until she reached the end.
 By the time she was done with the list of names she had six people that had shown promising service records on her shortlist, one of them being a Marine Corps lieutenant general.
 She wasn’t looking forward to having the sit-down interviews with them since she, Crow, could hardly say that she was qualified enough to properly vet a person for a position as important as this space station was going to be.

 She was about to put her datapad down in front of her as her chief steward placed her breakfast in front of her.
 “Thank you, Leah,” she nodded her head as she slipped out of the dining room.
-She then came back a few moments later and put a plate in front of Lisa.
+She then came back a few moments later and put a plate in front of Sarah.

 “Well, I’ve got it narrowed down to six names.”
-Lisa looked at the list of names that Christina compiled.
+Sarah looked at the list of names that Christina compiled.
 “We have Vice Admiral Miyasaki Yurisa, Vice Admiral Amber Taylor, Vice Admiral David Cunningham, Vice Admiral Elena Mitralli, Vice Admiral Amanda Irvine, and lastly Lieutenant General Lorenzo García.”

-“Nice,” Lisa said as she took a bite out of her toast, “I see you have a Japanese woman on this list and if I’m not mistaken you also have a Hispanic and an Italian.”
+“Nice,” Sarah said as she took a bite out of her toast, “I see you have a Japanese woman on this list and if I’m not mistaken you also have a Hispanic and an Italian.”

 “Yes,” Christina nodded her head as she sipped from her coffee.
 “I don’t want to give the impression that I’m favoring people from the North American continent.
 Amber Taylor is from Britain.”